 Note: Athletes between the ages of 11 and 13 who meet the height requirements for their respective ages are encouraged to contact Agnes Borg to be identified and to participate in Ontario Basketball’s Centre for Performance (October to March) and Ontario Summer Development Program (April to July) to help develop general basketball skills prior to participating in the Tall Player Project.

-Each session will spend time developing players in Canada Basketball’s four pillars of basketball development: basketball, physical, mental and social-emotional.
+Each session spends time developing players in Canada Basketball’s four pillars of basketball development: basketball, physical, mental and social-emotional.

 - Basketball skills and concepts tailored to tall players’ needs